 9. Photo presets

-Another direction photographers can go down is to sell their custom Lightroom presets.
+If you’re a photographer, another direction you can take is to sell custom Lightroom presets.

 Lightroom presets are essentially filters that add a certain tone and feel to your photos.
 Buyers can download them and install them on their Lightroom software, then apply them to their photos.